denzelrenner/Cardamine-Annotation/README.md

 Yaml files

 ## Data Acquisition
-The Cardamine hirsuta assembly produced by Sanger is on NCBI so we can run the command below
+The Cardamine hirsuta assembly produced by Sanger is hosted on NCBI.
+To download the assembly run the code below:

 ```bash
 #!/bin/bash